About This Chapter

 64. What is the Mod Subculture?

-In this lesson you will learn the definition, history, activities, music preference, and style of dress of the Mod subculture.
-You will also learn about the clash of Mod and Rocker subcultures.
+In this lesson you'll learn the definition, history, activities, music preference, and style of dress of the mod subculture.
+You will also learn about the clash of mod and rocker subcultures.

 65. What is the Preppy Subculture?

 In this lesson, you will learn the defining characteristics, history, fashion, and activities of the preppy subculture.
 You will also about some characteristics and qualities that are associated with people in this subculture.

 In this lesson, you will learn about the little studied but nonetheless real subculture of the modern vampire.
 Read about some of the defining characteristics of this group of people, then take a short quiz.